midoublelo/snake-pygame/README.md

 ## Requirements
 - Pygame
-- sound for eating apples
+- Sound for eating apples
-- sound for eating lemons
+- Sound for eating lemons

+If you do not have Pygame you can either install it with 'pip install pygame'.

 ## Installation
 - Download game file